FredsTechVerse/messaging_app/README.md

 ## BUILD

-- Add character count.
+- Add date to reminders table
-- Know why pnpm ain't loading next js enviroment variables.
+- Setup retry functionality for the messages that have not been sent.

 ## AFRICAS TALKING API